 On the surface, when it comes to geriatric dental care the news is good: aging Americans are keeping their teeth longer into their lives, and maintaining more of them, too.

 It’s definitely a victory for the dental health field that tooth removal and reliance on dentures is becoming less and less common.
 But the state of elderly dental care still has problems, and these are actually becoming more pronounced now that more elderly people are keeping their natural teeth.

 Dentistry professionals are speaking out about the specific concerns relating to the oral health of the elderly.
-Dental insurance for elderly people tends to be worse than for younger people; retirees reliant on Medicaid in particular find themselves underserved when it comes to accessing inexpensive dental care.
+Dental insurance for elderly people tends to be worse than for younger people; retirees reliant on Pensions often find themselves underserved when it comes to accessing inexpensive dental care.